-ANTIMICROBIAL AND HERBICIDAL ACTIVITIES OF THE FRUTICOSE LICHEN RAMALINA FROM GUIMARAS ISLAND, PHILIPPINES
+ANTIMICROBIAL AND HERBICIDAL PROPERTIES OF THE FRUTICOSE LICHEN Ramalina FROM GUIMARAS ISLAND, PHILIPPINES

-Lichens, a unique symbiosis between two or three organisms, are known to produce metabolites that can be tapped as biopesticides for agriculture.
-In this research study, the fruticose lichen Ramalina was collected within Guimaras Island, Philippines.
+Lichens, a unique symbiosis between a mycobiont and a photobiont organism, are known to produce metabolites that can be tapped as biopesticides for agriculture.
+Such property of the fruticose lichen Ramalina collected within Guimaras Island, Philippines was investigated in this study.
 A total of 195 specimens were collected and characterized using conventional morphological and chemical analyses.
 These lichens were identified as Ramalina farinacea, R. roesleri, and R. nervulosa.
-To test for potential application in agriculture, nine lichen specimens were extracted with acetone and assayed for its inhibitory activities against test bacteria, fungi, and weedy plants.
-All lichen extracts inhibited Pseudomonas aeruginosa (>19 mm ZOI) while only seven lichen extracts inhibited Staphylococcus aureus (13–19 mm ZOI).
-No inhibitory activity was observed against the fungal plant pathogens Fusarium oxysporum, F. solani, F. verticillioides, Colletotrichum capsici, and C. gleosporioides, and the Gram-negative bacteria Escherichia coli and Pectobacterium carotovorum var. carotovorum.
-Furthermore, there was also a decrease in the root (up to 27% reduction) and shoot (up to 39% reduction) lengths, and leaf chlorophyll content (up to 44% reduction) of Fimbristylis miliacea, Leptochloa chinensis and weedy rice (Oryza sp.).
-These results, therefore, suggested the potential of lichen extracts from Ramalina as a biological control for weed management.
+To test their potential application in agriculture, nine lichen specimens were extracted with acetone and assayed for its inhibitory activities against test bacteria, fungi, and weedy plants.
+All nine lichen extracts inhibited Pseudomonas aeruginosa (>19 mm ZOI) while only seven lichen extracts inhibited Staphylococcus aureus (13–19 mm ZOI).
+No inhibitory activity was observed among the fungal plant pathogens Fusarium oxysporum, F. solani, F. verticillioides, Colletotrichum capsici, and C. gleosporioides, and on the Gram-negative bacteria Escherichia coli and Pectobacterium carotovorum var. carotovorum.
+A decrease in the root (up to 27% reduction) and shoot (up to 39% reduction) lengths, and leaf chlorophyll content (up to 44% reduction) of rice weeds Fimbristylis miliacea, Leptochloa chinensis and weedy rice (Oryza sp.) were also observed.
+These results, therefore, suggested that the lichen crude extract from Ramalina is a potential biological control for weed management.

 Copyright (c) 2018 BIOTROPIA - The Southeast Asian Journal of Tropical Biology